Watts Water Technologies, Inc. research snapshot

 Munger risk inversion

-The thesis can fail if housing and commercial construction weaken, Europe stays soft, tariffs or commodity costs outrun pricing, acquisitions dilute returns, product-liability or quality issues appear, dual-class control leads to poor capital allocation, or a 30x-plus multiple compresses when growth normalizes.
+The thesis can fail if housing and commercial construction weaken, Europe stays soft, the Middle East conflict or tariffs outrun pricing, acquisitions dilute returns, product-liability or quality issues appear, dual-class control leads to poor capital allocation, or a 30x-plus multiple compresses when growth normalizes.

 Management

-Robert J. Pagano Jr. has run a multi-year productivity and portfolio program with margin expansion, free-cash-flow conversion near or above 100% of net income in 2025, a higher dividend, and limited leverage.
+Robert J. Pagano Jr. has run a multi-year productivity and portfolio program with margin expansion, free-cash-flow conversion near or above 90% of net income, a 21% higher dividend, and limited leverage.
 Dual-class Class B stock with 10 votes per share means control is concentrated, so minority investors need comfort with governance as much as with operations.

 Industry trend

-Water safety, efficiency, building code upgrades, and specialized demand such as data-center related water systems are multi-year demand supports.
+Water safety, efficiency, building code upgrades, and specialized demand such as data-center cooling are multi-year demand supports.
+Management calls data centers a more than $1 billion addressable market and said data-center sales more than doubled in Q1 2026.
 The industry is still cyclical through construction, renovation, and industrial investment, so the secular story does not remove downturn risk.

 Valuation and margin of safety

-The three-scenario model produced roughly $523, $375, and $232 in bullish, base, and bearish cases.
-That spread shows why business quality alone is not a margin of safety at about 32x TTM earnings: organic growth durability, margin quality, and the exit multiple matter as much as recent beat-and-raise optics.
+The three-scenario model produced roughly $522, $375, and $206 in bullish, base, and bearish cases.
+That spread shows why business quality alone is not a margin of safety at about 32x TTM earnings: organic growth durability, margin quality, data-center execution, and the exit multiple matter as much as recent beat-and-raise optics.

 Source-backed data